freedom-foundation/Peeranoia_Framework/README.md

 Checksums are useful for obvious reasons vandalism, forgery, and so forth.
 This project brings together competent peers so that PEERANOIA can be enacted.

 <h3>How users can get started with the project</h3>
 First read Zangler.
 If you can do a checksum then you qualify to join.
-To get started click join discussion.
+To get started click join [discussion](https://github.com/freedom-foundation/Peeranoia_Framework/discussions/1).
 You need to be able to show competency and knowledge.
 Introduce yourself and contribute a relevent question or comment.
 To show that you have read Zangler.
-Then to show that uou are competent share any checksum.
+Then to show that you are competent share any checksum.

 [Contribution guidelines for this project](docs/CONTRIBUTING.md)